VSchool/web-dev-curriculum-structure/README.md

 3. **Commit Your Changes**: Enter a commit message in the text field at the top of the Source Control view and press Enter to commit your changes.

 4. **Push to GitHub**: Click the three dots (...) in the top-right corner of the Source Control view and select "Push" from the dropdown menu to push your changes to GitHub.

-### Example: Pushing a Specific Folder

-If you only want to push changes from a specific folder (e.g., `assignments/week1`), you can do so using either method above.

 By following these steps, you can successfully submit your assignment to GitHub using either Git command line or VSCode's Source Control.